The 100 Meter Sprint - The Best Martial Arts For Self-Defense You Will Ever Learn

-I often joke with my students that ‘the best style of self-defence is the 100-meter sprint’.
+I often joke with my students that ‘the best martial arts for self-defense is the 100-meter sprint’.
 But there is a lot of truth to it.
 If you are not being restrained, just run.
 Don’t think about it, just get out of there, fast.

 Unfortunately, there are many reports of victims of crime ‘having a bad feeling’ and yet failing to act.